Signature moments to characterize laws of stochastic processes: Features for Geometric Rough Paths

+In this appendix we give a brief introduction to rough paths theory.
+For a detailed introduction see the lecture notes~\citep{lyons-04} or the monographs~\citep{friz2014course,friz-victoir-book,lyons-qian-02}.

-To define the iterated integrals $\int dx^{\otimes m}$ using Riemann--Stieltjes--Young integration requires $x : [0,1] \to V$ to have finite $p$-variation for some $p\in[1,2)$.
+To define the iterated integrals $\int dx^{\otimes m}$ using Riemann--Stieltjes--Young integration requires $x : [0,T] \to V$ to have finite $p$-variation for some $p\in[1,2)$.
 In particular, many processes of interest in stochastic analysis fall outside this scope.
-The rough paths approach is to flesh out the abstract properties of maps that associate with a path $x$ over a time interval $[s,t]$, an element of $\TSeriesTruncated{V}{\lfloor p \rfloor}$ such that it ``behaves like" $\int dx^{\otimes m}$.
-For a large class of examples such as semimartingales, Gaussian processes, SPDEs, etc.,~it is possible to find such maps and ultimately associate with almost every sample path of a process an element $\big(\int dx^{\otimes m}\big)_{m \geq 0} \in \TSeries{V}$.
+The rough paths approach is to flesh out the abstract properties of maps that associate with a path $x$ over a time interval $[s,t]$, an element of $\TSeriesTruncated{V}{\lfloor p \rfloor}$ such that it ``behaves like'' $\int dx^{\otimes m}$.

-Throughout this appendix, let $V$ be a Banach space.
-Observe that $\TSeriesTruncated{V}{M}$ is an algebra by extending tensor multiplication linearly
+Throughout this appendix, let $V$ be a Banach space and $p \geq 1$.
+Recall from Appendix~\ref{sec:tensor algebra} that $\TSeriesTruncated{V}{M}$ is an algebra with tensor multiplication~\eqref{eq:ncp}.